Battery Park City Ferry Terminal: Ferry

 NY Waterway is the largest operator of services in the terminal.
-It serves Port Imperial in Weehawken and 14th Street in Hoboken during weekday rush hours, and Hoboken Terminal and Paulus Hook Ferry Terminal 7 days a week.
+It serves Port Imperial in Weehawken and 14th Street in Hoboken during weekday rush hours, and Hoboken Terminal, Paulus Hook Ferry Terminal, and Belford in Monmouth County 7 days a week.

 Goldman Sachs commissions two ferries to run between the terminal and Paulus Hook Ferry Terminal, connecting its offices in Battery Park City and Jersey City, with service beginning February 19, 2013.
 York and Jersey are operated by NY Waterway, flying the flag of the ferry service but not bearing its name or logo.
 The ferries are available to both employees and the general public since, by law, ferries utilizing the public terminal must be available to the public.

 Liberty Landing Ferry provides ferry service to Liberty Landing Marina in Jersey City with an intermediate stop at Warren Street.
 The service is operated by Hornblower Cruises, which also operates NYC Ferry and ferries to the Statue of Liberty National Monument.

 Seastreak operates service to Monmouth County, NJ.
-Seastreak's West Side service stops at Pier 11/Wall Street before continuing on to Belford giving passengers the chance to connect to Seastreak's East Side service to Atlantic Highlands and Highlands on the Raritan Bayshore.
+Seastreak's service stops at Battery Maritime Building before continuing on to Atlantic Highlands and Highlands on the Raritan Bayshore.

 Service on the St. George route of the NYC Ferry system began in August 2021.
-Battery Park City is the intermediate station between West Midtown and St. George Terminals.
+Battery Park City is an intermediate station between West Midtown Ferry Terminal and Pier 11/Wall Street.

 Service to South Amboy, NJ via NY Waterway began on October 30, 2023.